ethereum/ethereum-org-website/src/content/dvt/index.md

 Overall, DVT offers the following benefits to Ethereum:
-- Decentralization of Ethereum's PoS consensus
+- Decentralization of Ethereum's proof-of-stake consensus
 - Ensures the liveness of the network
 - Creates validator fault tolerance
 - Trust minimized validator operation